mstrfpts/covid-data/README.md

 I have also written a similar app using pure Javascript functional programming using Functions, React hooks and Redux as opposed to classes and the class based store.

-Please do let me know how and where things could be improved.
+Please do let me know what you think and am open to suggestions/reviews.